pachyderm/pachyderm/doc/docs/master/how-tos/use-jupyterhub/index.md

 Pachyderm.

-When you deployed JupyterHub by using our deployment script, `python-pachyderm` was enabled in JupyterHub so that you can run API requests directly from your Jupyter Notebook.
+When you deployed JupyterHub by using our deployment script, `python-pachyderm` was installed in JupyterHub so that you can run API requests directly from your Jupyter Notebook.

 ### Difference in Pipeline Creation Methods

-One of the most significant advantages of using `python-pachyderm` with JupyterHub is that you can avoid rebuilding your Docker images every time you update your code.
-Because JupyterHub is a Python environment, you can use the `create_python_pipeline` function to create a pipeline from within your JupyterHub Notebook and store your code locally rather than in a Docker container.
+One of the most significant advantages of using `python-pachyderm` is that you can avoid rebuilding your Docker images every time you update your code.
+You can use the `create_python_pipeline` function to create a pipeline from within your JupyterHub Notebook and store your code locally rather than in a Docker container.

-When you use `pachctl` or the Pachyderm UI to create a pipeline, you execute the [create_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.Client.create_pipeline) method in the background.
-This standard workflow requires you to build a new Docker image and push it to an image registry every time you update the code in your pipeline.
+If you want to create a pipeline from a Docker image or non-Python code, you can use the [create_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.Client.create_pipeline) method.
+This is the method Pachyderm uses when you run `pachctl create pipeline` or create a pipeline in the Pachyderm UI.
+When you use `create_pipeline`, you need to build a new Docker image and push it to an image registry every time you update the code in your pipeline.
 Users that are less familiar with Docker might find this process a bit cumbersome.

 When you use JupyterHub, in addition to the mentioned `create_pipeline` method, you can use the [create_python_pipeline](https://pachyderm.github.io/python-pachyderm/python_pachyderm.m.html#python_pachyderm.create_python_pipeline) function that does not require you to include your code in a Docker image and rebuild it each time you make a change.
-Instead, this function creates a PFS repository called `pipeline_name.source` and puts the source code into it.
-Also, it creates a `pipeline_name.build` repository to build Python dependencies.
+Instead, this function creates a PFS repository called `<pipeline_name>.source` and puts the source code into it.
+Also, it creates a `<pipeline_name>.build` repository to build Python dependencies.
 Therefore, when you use `create_python_pipeline`, your DAG includes two additional repositories for each pipeline.
-While you still need a generic image for your pipeline, your code is stored separately from it.
 Because of that, you do not need to build a new Docker image every time you change something in your pipeline code.
 You can run your code instantly.
 This method is ideal for